JuanIgnacioPal/analisis-mercado-seguros-vida-chile/README_ENG.md

 This project is not only an insurance-market dashboard.

-It demonstrates a broader set of transferable Data Analytics capabilities:
+It is also meant to demonstrate a broader set of transferable Data Analytics capabilities:

 - 🧹 **Data preparation and quality control**
 - 🗄️ **SQL-based analytical reasoning**